Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Game Control Functions.md

 ***

 # Gamepad Functions
+> [!WARNING]
-> **Warning**: _Take this section with a grain of salt because I'm not sure if this is how you use these functions since they are barely used in scripts, so please help me._
+> _Take this section with a grain of salt because I'm not sure if this is how you use these functions since they are barely used in scripts, so please help me._

 [Click here to see the list of ID controls](https://api.haxeflixel.com/flixel/input/gamepad/FlxGamepadInputID.html)